SCINet for genomics research

 ARS scientists in several locations throughout the United States are combining forces to provide high quality genome assemblies, gene models, and functional annotations for the 100 most dangerous and damaging arthropod pests of US agriculture in an effort called the Ag100Pest Initiative.
 Insect genomes are surprisingly complex and variable, ranging from slightly over 100 Mb to over 2 Gb in size.
 Furthermore, their structural complexities vary as many arthropod genomes contain multicopy gene families arranged in large tandem arrays and large repetitive regions.
 Using new methods for generating long-read sequencing libraries from low DNA inputs typically obtained from single small-bodied insects, genome assemblies of several arthropods have been generated using PacBio Sequel II instrument and assembled using tools deployed on the SCINet Ceres HPC system, including the spotted lanternfly (Lycorma delicatula) quarantine pest (see Kingan et al. 2019).

-As part of this initiative, the GOanna tool was developed to facilitate the addition of Gene Ontology (GO) terms, Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway annotations, and IntePproScan results to gene models generated for de novo genome and transcriptome projects.
-Unlike other GO tools, GOanna allows the user to customize criteria for adding GO and KEGG terms to gene models, such as the degree of functional validation, minimum bit scores, raw scores, e-values, and percent identities.
+As part of this initiative, a functional annotation pipeline was developed to facilitate the addition of Gene Ontology (GO) terms, Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway annotations, and IntePproScan results to gene models generated for de novo genome and transcriptome projects.
+Unlike other GO tools, this pipeline allows the user to customize criteria for adding GO and KEGG terms to gene models, such as the degree of functional validation, minimum bit scores, raw scores, e-values, and percent identities.
 This tool is now deployed on the SCINet Ceres HPC system.

-The National Agricultural Library (NAL) maintains all arthropod genome assemblies and annotations at the i5k workspace.
+The National Agricultural Library (NAL) maintains all Ag100Pest genome assemblies and annotations at the i5k workspace.
 Integration with WebApollo facilitates manual curation and sharing of gene sets of interest with collaborators.

 Tools and Software